openmindsclub/H4ckT0b3rF3st-2k20/profiles/README.md

 *Btna, Algeria*

 ### Academics
-*A second year computer science enginering at USTHB*
+*A second year computer science enginering student at USTHB*

 ### Interests
 * Things you like : wathing tv shows, Anime and movies.